OpenSCAP/openscap-daemon/README.md

 If you need the latest code from upstream git of these components instead, you can pass `--openscap-from-git`, `--ssg-from-git` and/or `--daemon-from-git` to the `./generate-dockerfile.py`.
+To install your local working tree of OpenSCAP Daemon instead, add `--daemon-from-local` to the `./generate-dockerfile.py`.

 ## API Consumers